-The item also included \in 51 thousand for income from property investments.
+The item also included € 51 thousand for income from property investments.

-Income from property investments includes the rent of properties to the subsidiary Fimei S.p.A. amounting to \notin 4 thousand, the rent of premises at the Milan site to Innova Pharma S.p.A. amounting to \notin 12 thousand and the rent of part of the offices in via Marostica in Milan to Recordati Rare Diseases Italy S.r.l. for \notin 35 thousand.
+Income from property investments includes the rent of properties to the subsidiary Fimei S.p.A. amounting to € 4 thousand, the rent of premises at the Milan site to Innova Pharma S.p.A. amounting to € 12 thousand and the rent of part of the offices in via Marostica in Milan to Recordati Rare Diseases Italy S.r.I. for € 35 thousand.